Mass Hierarchy of Z(2) Monopoles: Mathematical Framework

-In order to see that embeddings \eqref{embedding 1}-\eqref{embedding 10} are indeed distinct, we argue the following.
+In order to see that embeddings are indeed distinct, we argue the following.
 Embeddings preserve the inner product except for a scaling factor, that is,

 called the index of the embedding \cite{Lorente1972}.
 Note that gauge transformations preserve this inner product, so they must also preserve the index.
 Now, setting both $X,Y=H$ in \eqref{H}, \eqref{index} returns $\ind(f)=\rho^2/2$.
-We conclude that embeddings \eqref{embedding 1}-\eqref{embedding 10} are organized by indices 1, 2, 4 and 10 respectively and hence distinct.
-These are the embeddings which we will consider will be referred to by their index.
+We conclude that embeddings \eqref{embeddings} are organized by indices 1, 2, 4 and 10 respectively and hence distinct, so from now on they will be referred to by their index.